-- + Apply the production design process to produce comprehensive production design solutions for professional audiovisual productions. - + Work productively and creatively within the structures of professional audiovisual teams. - + Work productively and creatively with directors to realise their narrative vision of an audiovisual production. - + Apply a sophisticated understanding of production design visualisation principles, methods and techniques within a narrative context. - + Coherently communicate production design objectives in professional audiovisual environments. - + Conceive and realise cost effective and simple solutions to production design problems and challenges. - + Produce and administrate comprehensive, accurate and effective art department documents such as budgets and schedules.
+- + Effectively apply production design processes to produce comprehensive production design solutions for professional audiovisual and/or other narrative productions. - + Work productively and creatively within the structures of professional audiovisual and/or other narrative production teams. - + Work productively and creatively with directors and cinematographers to realise their vision of an audiovisual and/or other narrative production. - + Apply a sophisticated understanding of production design visualisation principles, methods and techniques within a narrative context. - + Coherently communicate production design objectives in professional audiovisual and/or other narrative environments. - + Conceive and realise cost effective and simple solutions to production design problems and challenges. - + Compile a portfolio of work demonstrating proficiency in production design thinking, practice, and communication